Project Description Summary

 Abstract or Project Summary (for Research and Scholarly Work)

-An artist statement is the equivalent of an abstract for individuals presenting creative works - whether visual art, music, theater, performance.
-Instead of summarizing research findings, the statement explains the creative process, the themes or concepts behind the work, and what the presenter aims to communicate to the audience.
+An artist/author/designer statement is the equivalent of an abstract for individuals presenting creative works encompassing visual and digital arts (e.g. painting, sculpture, ceramics, glass, drawing, printmaking, animation, photography), performing arts (e.g. music, dance, theater), literary arts, or architecture.
+Instead of summarizing research findings, the statement explains the creative process, medium, themes or concepts behind the work, and what the presenter aims to communicate to the audience.
 For example, if you are presenting a film or a dance piece - your artist statement provides context: What inspired your work?
 What does it aim to explore or express?
 How does it potentially engage with larger cultural, social or artistic conversations?
 This helps both experts and non-experts understand the intention behind the creation.

 Tips for Writing Your Project Description Summary